 - Salary Calculators: The online interactive salary calculators offers users an estimate of what practitioners with similar characteristics and in similar situations earn.
 These essential resources are free to members.

 - EatRight Careers: The Academy's online job board allows you to post your résumé, target your search by specialty or geographic location, respond directly to employer job listings and receive e-mail alerts about new positions — all for free.
 When recruiting practitioners for your own organization, Academy members receive preferred pricing.

 - Find a Nutrition Expert: The Academy's online referral service is free for any Active category member representing their own private practice, group practice or employer.
 Consumers and businesses search this site often to connect with members who provide expertise in food and nutrition.

 The Academy offers an impressive array of resources to cultivate your skills through multi-disciplinary learning opportunities and enhanced technology.
 Select from a variety of free and member-priced resources to best fit your professional development needs.
 Academy members enjoy significant discounts on educational products and programs.

-- Distance Learning: Learn at your own pace and convenience through various online CPE offerings such as live webinars and recorded webinars discounted for Academy members, free self-study modules, and the Certificate of Training program.
+- Distance Learning - Learn at your own pace and convenience through various online CPE offerings such as live webinars and recorded webinars discounted for Academy members, free self-study modules, and the Certificate of Training program and the Obesity and Weight Management Multidisciplinary Study Guide.
 Additionally, FNCE® recorded sessions offers discounted member access to complete recordings of educational sessions, available to view for both group and individual learning, and FNCE® Collections provide convenient bundles of FNCE® sessions curated by topic.